drreynolds/smuhpc-workshop/source/session_6.rst

-The Condor job submission file
+The condor job submission file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The way that a user interacts with Condor is through creating a *job submission file* that describes the job you want to run.
+The way that a user interacts with Condor is through creating a *job submission file* that describes the job you want to run:

-For lengthy lines within the submit description file, ``\`` may be used as a line continuation character.
+* For lengthy lines within the submit description file, ``\`` may be used as a line continuation character.
 Placing the backslash at the end of a line causes the current line's command to be continued with the next line of the file.

-Submit file description files may contain comments, characterized as any line beginning with a ``#`` character.
+* Submit file description files may contain comments, characterized as any line beginning with a ``#`` character.

-These submission file options are case-independent (i.e. "Universe" == "uNivErSE"), although any file or path names are not.
+* These submission file options are case-independent (i.e. "Universe" == "uNivErSE"), although any file or path names are not.

-The main options on SMU HPC are as follows:
+The main condor job submission file options on SMU HPC are as follows:

 * **arguments** --  List of arguments to be supplied to the executable as part of the command line.
 For example,